jwhittaker/chzbot/notes/rpi_setup.md

 #### Contents of the config file

-Change the `ssid` and `psk` (passkey) to your own access point or router.
+Change the `ssid` and `psk` (passkey) to your own access point while keeping the double quotes `"` wrapped around them. `WPA-PSK` is usually what most are using but it has to match your wifi network configuration to work.
 Country is the two-letter code.
-There are no typos, this is the actual file contents verified to work:
+This is the actual file contents verified to work:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev